medooze/media-server/README.md

 WebRTC Media Server

-Documentation comming soon, major refactoring ongoing.
-Stay tunned!
+Documentation coming soon, major refactoring ongoing.
+Stay tuned!

 ## Usage
 This repository is currently a host for the base media code used in different projects.
-While it may take a while to propertly encapsulate it and define reusable components to create a propper SDK, you can use the following native wrappers:
+While it may take a while to propertly encapsulate it and define reusable components to create a proper SDK, you can use the following native wrappers:
  - [MCU](http://medooze.com/products/mcu.aspx).
  - [Media Server for Node.js](https://github.com/medooze/media-server-node)
  - [Media Server for Golang](https://github.com/notedit/media-server-go)
- - Media Server for Java (Comming soon)
+ - Media Server for Java (Coming soon)

 ## Functionality
 We intend to implement support the following features: